 Carbohydrates are classified as simple or complex.
-The classification depends on the chemical structure of the food, and how quickly the sugar is digested and absorbed.
+This classification depends on the chemical structure of the food, and how quickly the sugar in the food is digested and absorbed.
 Simple carbohydrates have one (single) or two (double) sugars.
 Complex carbohydrates have three or more sugars.

 Examples of single sugars from foods include: